 Although, if the home/property happens to be the only and main residence of the taxpayer for some of the part of the ownership, or if there has been some other use of the property other than taxpayer’s main residence the amount qualified for Private Residence Relief is reduced that is the part of the profit from the property become taxable to CGT.

-However, the last 18 months of ownership are included as a period when the property/home was the one and only or main residence of the taxpayer, while evaluating the amount of Private Residence Relief for the taxpayer.
+However, the last 18 months of ownership are included as a period when the property/home was the one and only or main residence of the taxpayer, while evaluating the amount of PRR for the taxpayer.

 A person may choose to rent out a home/property in many situations, which was one his/her/their only or main residence for living.